sgoeschl/presentations/testbusters/long-live-bruno/slides/long-live-bruno.md

 ## Generate Code From HTTP Request

 * Supports multiple CLI tools, e.g. curl or httpie
-* Useful if your want to add a curl request to JIRA ticket
+* Useful if you want to add a curl request to a JIRA ticket.
 * Supports code snippets for various programming languages

-  * If you ever want to see OCaml code, this is your chance
+^ If you ever want to see OCaml code, this is your chance

 ---